saadhossain/saadhossain/README.md

 ### 📚 Featured Projects

 #### 🥗 [FavFood](https://github.com/saadhossain/favfood)
-An e-commerce platform where users can order their favorite meals, search foods, and add items to a wishlist.
+An e-commerce platform where users can order their favorite meals, search for foods, and add items to a wishlist.

 - **Tech Stack**: Next.js, Redux, Tailwind CSS, MongoDB
 - **Features**: Authentication, Wishlist, Cart, Feedback